ondrap/json-stream/README.md

 - use [aeson](https://hackage.haskell.org/package/aeson) if you can; compile aeson with `cffi` flag if you need better performance
 - use `json-stream` if you
   - need streaming
-  - need every bit of performance (do profile; aeson is quite fast these days)
+  - need every bit of performance (do profile; the best course could be using the aeson `value` parser with json-stream)
   - do not care that parsing may not fail on malformed JSON data
   - do not need advanced error reporting; json-stream tends to skip data that doesn't fit parsing rules (this might be implemented better in the future)